as-ideas/oil/README.md

 ## About oil.js

-The OIL project aims for a stable cross-company solution for the challenges the GDPR and new EU ePrivacy Regulation will pose to our business.
+The OIL project aims for a stable cross-company solution for the challenges the GDPR and new EU ePrivacy Regulation will pose to websites and publishers.

-* **Privacy by design & default**: Data privacy opt-in overlay for all users of services offered by various
+* **Privacy by design & default**: Data privacy opt-in overlay for all users - it supports implicit and explicit modes of consent.
-* **Standardized**: Supports the [IAB specification](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework) explains how a vendor should communicate with a CMP to gather consent information before running any data processing.
+* **Standardized**: Supports the [IAB specification](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework) which defines how a vendor should communicate with a Consent Management Provider (CMP, like oil.js) to gather consent information before running any data processing.
 That API is a set of JavaScript functions.
 You can find more at the official website http://advertisingconsent.eu/
 * **Cross-Domain** It not only supports domain opt-in (called "Site Opt-In", SOI), but also group-based cross-domain opt-in (called "Power Opt-In", POI)
 * **Lightweight & fast**: oil.js is less than 20 kB of JavaScript (minified + gzipped) and uses asynchronous loading so that your users won't notice any difference when using it
 * **Mobile-friendly and compatible with all modern browsers** Works on 99,9% of all devices and browsers, even IE9 and Android 4